 The Master of Theology (ThM) program affords an opportunity for students who have received the Master of Divinity (MDiv) degree or its equivalent (three years of graduate theological study) to pursue advanced theological studies for one year.
 The program is especially recommended for students who seek to gain additional competence for the ministry beyond that provided by the master of divinity degree.
 It is equally appropriate for those who, after some years in ministry, teaching, or another field, wish to return to a theological institution to clarify their thinking, to prepare themselves for new tasks, or to acquire further competence in a specific area of study.

 This one-year program offers 18 areas of focus, and includes course work, a language requirement, and an oral examination requirement.
 It is strongly recommended that applicants to the ThM have prior knowledge of the language they plan to use to meet the language requirement.

 Please note that loans are the only financial aid available for the ThM program.

-ThM students focus their studies around a central area of interest within the 18 established areas of focus described in the MTS section.
+ThM students focus their studies around a central area of interest within 18 established areas of focus.
+(See "Focus Areas.")

 Below are the basic course requirements of the degree.
 Additional requirements and details of those below may be found in the HDS Handbook for Students.